microsoft/FluidFramework/packages/framework/aqueduct/README.md

 The [`PureDataObject`](./src/data-object/PureDataObject.ts) provides the following functionality:

 - Basic set of interface implementations to be loadable in a Fluid Container.
-- Functions for managing Fluid Object lifecycle.
+- Functions for managing Fluid object lifecycle.
-  - `initializingFirstTime(props: S)` - called only the first time a Fluid Object is initialized
+  - `initializingFirstTime(props: S)` - called only the first time a Fluid object is initialized
-  - `initializingFromExisting()` - called every time except the first time a Fluid Object is initialized
+  - `initializingFromExisting()` - called every time except the first time a Fluid object is initialized
   - `hasInitialized()` - called every time after `initializingFirstTime` or `initializingFromExisting` executes
-- Helper functions for creating and getting other Data Objects in the same Container.
+- Helper functions for creating and getting other data objects in the same Container.

 > Note: You probably don't want to inherit from this data object directly unless you are creating another base data object class.
 If you have a data object that doesn't use Distributed Data Structures you should use Container Services to manage your object.

-#### Data Object Example
+#### DataObject Example

-In the below example we have a simple Data Object that will render a value alongside a button the the page.
+In the below example we have a simple data object, Clicker, that will render a value alongside a button the the page.
 Every time the button is pressed the value will increment.
-Because this Data Object renders to the DOM it also extends `IFluidHTMLView`.
+Because this data object renders to the DOM it also extends `IFluidHTMLView`.

 ```jsx
 export class Clicker extends DataObject implements IFluidHTMLView {